MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-sql-database-by-using-a-designer.md

 ## Create tables and keys by using Table Designer

-In this section, you'll create two tables, a primary key in each table, and a few rows of sample data.
-You'll also create a foreign key to specify how records in one table correspond to records in the other table.
+In this section, you create two tables, a primary key in each table, and a few rows of sample data. you also create a foreign key to specify how records in one table correspond to records in the other table.

 ### Create the Customers table